-Cash-flows from operating activities continued to generate strong cash flows underpinned by margin resilience and improved processes.
-The cash generated was used to service interest payments, investments in D&E projects, patents, fleet of tools, tractors and equipment.
+Cash-flows from operating activities which amounted to USD 131 million (USD 69 million in 2021) continued to generate strong cash flows underpinned by margin resilience and improved processes.
+The cash generated was used to service interest payments, repurchase of bonds, investments in D&E projects, patents, fleet of tools, tractors and equipment.